 - The mother has previously given birth via C-section.

 A cesarean might also occur by maternal choice.
-A person might choose CDMR for a complex range of reasons, according to a 2017 study, such as:
+A person might choose CDMR for a complex range of reasons, according to a

 - a fear of pain during childbirth or anxiety about vaginal delivery

 - interactions with healthcare professionals

 - a range of social influences, including the media, friends, and family

 - a feeling of control over the birthing process